Chevrolet Trailblazer Review 2026: All You Need To Know

 Trailblazer

-The Trailblazer doesn’t undergo many visual changes for 2026, as it was last updated in 2024.
-The new White Sands and Apex Red finishes will replace the Crimson Metallic and Nitro Yellow Metallic paint jobs.
-To make up for it, they added a standard tire pump kit and let people choose whether to use the extra tire or not.
+The Trailblazer does not undergo many visual changes for 2026, as it was last updated in 2024.
+The new White Sands and Apex Red finishes replace the Crimson Metallic and Nitro Yellow Metallic paint options.
+A standard tire pump kit is now included across the lineup, and buyers can choose whether to add the spare tire as an option rather than having it included automatically.

 Infotainment and Connectivity